Nomination deadline: March 1, 2017

 The grant is tenable only at, and with the consent of, the Canadian university named in the nomination material.
 A winning team must designate one of its members to be responsible for the administration of the award.
 This member must be eligible to hold an NSERC grant.
 Refer to NSERC's Eligibility Criteria for Faculty regarding this matter.

 The winning individual(s) will be asked to confirm, by email or letter, their acceptance of the award and their ability to use the full value of the accompanying research grant.
 Because the grant may be distributed in either one or several instalments, the winning individual(s) will be asked to submit a payment schedule.

 At the end of the funding period, the winning individual(s) will be asked to report on the impact that the award and the accompanying research grant has had on their research activities.

-The names of the winning researcher or team of researchers will be announced at a public ceremony in 2017.
+The names of the winning researcher or team of researchers will be announced at a public ceremony in the next year.